rbuchberger/jekyll_picture_tag/docs/global_configuration.md

   *Default:* `false`

-  Disable image generation entirely and leave a generic placeholder instead.
+  Disable image and markup generation entirely.
 Useful for debugging, or to speed up site builds when you're working on something else.

   Hint: If you're going to toggle this on and off frequently, you might just use an environment variable.
 Set this to something like `nopics`, and then start the Jekyll server with something